rjsears/n8n_nginx/README.md

 ## 1. Overview

-### 1.1 What is n8n Enterprise Deployment Suite?
+### 1.1 What is n8n Management Suite?

-The n8n Enterprise Deployment Suite is a comprehensive, production-ready deployment and management solution for self-hosted n8n workflow automation.
+The n8n Management Suite is a comprehensive, production-ready deployment and management solution for self-hosted n8n workflow automation.
 It combines:

-- **Automated Deployment**: A single interactive script (`setup.sh`) that handles everything from Docker installation to SSL certificate acquisition
+- **Automated Deployment**: A single interactive script that handles everything from Docker installation to SSL certificate acquisition
-- **Enterprise Infrastructure**: PostgreSQL 16 with pgvector for AI/RAG workflows, Nginx reverse proxy with automatic HTTPS, and Let's Encrypt certificate management
+- **Enterprise Software**: PostgreSQL 16 with pgvector for AI/RAG workflows, Nginx reverse proxy with automatic HTTPS, and Let's Encrypt certificate management
 - **Management Console**: A full-featured web application for monitoring, backup management, notifications, and system administration
 - **Disaster Recovery**: Comprehensive backup system with verification, selective restoration, and bare-metal recovery capabilities
 - **Multi-Channel Notifications**: Support for 30+ notification providers through Apprise, plus native NTFY push notifications